konsultaner/connectanum-dart/README.md

 - Multithreading for callee invocations
     - callee interrupt thread on incoming cancellations
 - better docs
-- web socket support
 - get the auth id that called a method
+- handle ping pong times
+- export open api in ./lib/ root
+- auto reconnect handling, but keep abstract socket interface
+    - difference between intentionally and unintentionally disconnect
+    - websocket has error and regular close event. use them if possible or use close with internal state from this package ?

 ## Supported WAMP features